maidsafe/rfcs/proposed/0026-dynamic-data-support/0026-dynamic-data-support.md

  	"posts": []
  }
 ```
-- When the root/master structured data is created, the user who creates the Structured Data
+- When the root/master structured data is created, the user who creates the structured data
 will eventually become the owner.
 At the time of creation of the structured data, the owner field will
 contain the public key of the user.
 - Thus, when the admin configures the application and saves the metadata like tags, the root
-Structured data can be created which will make the admin as the owner of the application.
+Structured data can be created which will make admin as the owner of the application.
 - The root structure data plays a very important role as it is the single source from which the
 application can get the information while loading.
 Thus a deterministic approach must be in place
 for identifying the root structured data.